 The operational environment of the TOE shall provide "Limitation of capability and blocking the Loader (OE.Lim\Block\Loader)" as specified below.

 OE.Lim\Block\Loader Limitation of capability and blocking the Loader

-The Composite Product Manufacturer will protect the Loader functionality against misuse, limit the capability of the Loader and terminate irreversibly the Loader after intended usage of the Loader and terminate irreversibly the Loader after intended usage of the Loader and before the end of phase 5.
+The Composite Product Manufacturer will protect the Loader functionality against misuse, limit the capability of the Loader and terminate irreversibly the Loader after intended usage of the Loader.